yubindir/CompilerConstruction/README.md

 ## Compiling and Running Tests

-There is a file called "makefile-1" in the main directory which you can run in your terminal as ./makefile-1
+There is a file called `makefile-1` in the main directory which you can run in your terminal as `./makefile-1`

-In the test folder there is a script called ./runtest This would run all the tests and give a "Success" vs SyntaxError.
+In the test folder there is a script called `./runtest` This would run all the tests and give a "Success" vs SyntaxError.

-You may need to run 'chmod 755 ./makefile-1' and 'chmod 755 ./runtest' if you are not permitted to run these files.
+You may need to run `chmod 755 ./makefile-1` and `chmod 755 ./runtest` if you are not permitted to run these files.

 ## Syntax and Structure of the Code